West Coast Avengers #33-36 (1989)

 Actually, he was behind the whole thing.
 He lured the team to Hungary to prevent them from stopping him from becoming “King of the Evil Mutants.”

 This is stupid.
 And ridiculous.
-If you’re going to stop a classic Evil Mutants foe, you lure and trap The X-Men.
+If you’re going to become the evilest mutant and want to eliminate barriers to your goal, you lure and trap The X-Men.
 Or the real Avengers.
 But even if you think your biggest problem is the West Coasters, you kill them—not imprison them.
-Killing is more evil than imprisonment.
-Quicksilver going crazy makes Scarlet Witch think it will happen to her, too.
+For one thing, they’re much easier to kill.
+For another, killing is by definition more evil than imprisonment.

 The full group of heroes now escape and are flying away when they pass over Latverian air space and Kristoff, who is the current ruler of Latveria, shoots them down.